-16. Complaints, issues and escalation
+14. Complaints, issues and escalation

-SHARE MAT takes any complaints about its collection, management and use of personal data very seriously.
+SHARE MAT takes any complaints about collection, management and use of personal data very seriously.

-If you believe that the way we are processing your personal data is unfair, misleading or inappropriate, or if you have any other concerns regarding your personal data, please contact our DPO immediately.
+If you believe that the way the MAT is processing your personal data is unfair, misleading or inappropriate, or if you have any other concerns regarding your personal data please contact our DPO immediately.

-If you believe that your complaint is not being handled effectively or you would like external advice, please contact the Information Commissioner's Office:
+If you believe that your complaint is not being handled effectively or you would like external advice, please contact the Information Commissioners Office:

-- Report a concern online at https://ico.org.uk/concerns/ - Call 0303 123 1113 - Or write to: Information Commissioners Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF
+- Report a concern online at https://ico.org.uk/concerns/ - Call 0303 123 1113 - Or write to: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF